 You can also create “nested’ or hierarchical categories for your posts …

-(Nested post categories)
+(Create nested post categories)

 (Add New Category)

-If you need to create a new category while creating or editing a post:
+To add a new category while creating or editing a post:

-- Click on +Add New Category,
+- Click on the ‘+Add New Category’ link,

 Your new category will instantly become available …

-(New category added)
+(New post category added)

-How To Remove Categories In WordPress
+How To Delete Post Categories In WordPress

 You can delete categories individually, or in bulk.